Insurance for Start-Ups and Small Businesses

 So, what does “an insurance lady” know about startups?

-Well, in Laurie’s case, she’s been an entrepreneur, a mentor to numerous startup companies and an angel investor for 20 years.
-She ran Miss Laurie’s Gourmet Kitchen for 16 years, teaching cooking classes to children and producing and shipping thousands of pounds of her special-recipe peanut brittle all over the world.
+Well, in Laurie’s case, she’s been an entrepreneur herself, a mentor to numerous startup companies and an angel investor for 20 years.
+She ran Miss Laurie’s Gourmet Kitchen for 16 years, teaching cooking classes to more than 1,500 children and producing and shipping thousands of pounds of her special-recipe peanut brittle all over the world.

 And she and husband Andy run their 55-year-old business like a startup, always looking for innovative ways to do business and help their clients: “We try to be where the puck is going to be, not where it is.”

 “We always say insurance is something you buy to help you sleep at night,” she said.
 “It’s a way of protecting your assets, your company, your ideas, your product, your investors.
 If you don’t have this and something goes wrong, you could lose your whole business.”

 One of the most common questions centers around cost.
 And that depends, she said, on the types of insurance and business you have.
 A startup developing a video game app would cost far less to insure than, say, a fireworks manufacturer.

 “Make sure what you’re doing matches up with what the company is insuring.
 It’s really important that you work with someone who understands what you do, because if the insurance company doesn’t understand what you do, they may rate you incorrectly, or they might even decline you.”

 Before you get too far, it’s a good idea to make sure your business is insurable in the first place, Laurie said.